ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ## Configuring the Kubernetes App

 7. [Create an IBM Cloud Kubernetes Service](/docs/containers?topic=containers-getting-started#getting-started).
 Choose the location and resource group that you want to set up your cluster in.
 Select the cluster type that you want to use.
-This example only requires the lite plan, which comes with 1 worker node.
+This example only requires the lite plan, which comes with one worker node.

       Once a cluster is provisioned, you are given a list of steps to follow to access your cluster and set the environment variables under the _Access_ tab.
 You are also able to verify that your deployment is provisioned and running normally.